jodypangaribuan/delpresence-website/backend/README.md

 # DelPresence Backend

-This is the backend API for the DelPresence application, providing authentication and other APIs.
+Backend services for the DelPresence application.

+## Overview

+The DelPresence backend is a Go API service that provides functionality for attendance tracking, user management, and integration with the IT Del campus information system.

+## Features

+- User authentication and authorization
+- Lecturer data synchronization from campus API
+- Attendance tracking and management
+- Role-based access control

+## Setup and Installation

-## Prerequisites
+### Prerequisites

-- Go 1.21 or later
+- Go 1.23 or higher
 - PostgreSQL database
-- Docker (optional)

-## Features

-- Clean architecture with repository pattern
-- GORM for database operations
-- JWT authentication with refresh tokens
-- Role-based authorization
-- Automatic database migrations
-- Docker and Docker Compose support
+- Docker and Docker Compose (optional)

-## Environment Variables
+### Environment Variables

 Create a `.env` file in the root directory with the following variables: